 Irish Champion Hurdle

 The Champion Hurdle is a Grade 1 race that takes place on the second day of the Dublin Racing Festival.
 It’s been run since 1950 and is one of the oldest races at the meeting.
-It’s run over 2 miles and includes 8 fences to be jumped by the field that consists of horses aged 4 and older.
+It’s run over 2 miles and includes eight fences to be jumped by the field that consists of horses aged four and older.

 The race runs parallel in stature with the Punchestown Champion Hurdle and the Champion Hurdle that takes place at Cheltenham Festival.
-One of the most recent winners of both the Leopardstown version and the Champion hurdle was Hurricane Fly in 2013.
+Some of the recent winners of both the Leopardstown version and the Cheltenham race are Hurricane Fly, Faugheen, Honeysuckle and State Man.

 This has been won by some of the best hurdlers to have ever raced.
-These include the likes of Hurricane Fly, Sizing Europe, Brave Inca, Istabraq, Dawn Run and Faugheen, to name just a few.
+These include the likes of Sizing Europe, Brave Inca, Istabraq and Dawn Run, to name just a few.

 Tattersalls Ireland Novice Hurdle